SolaceDev/solace-dev-codelabs/markdown/sap-aem-int-day-4/sap-aem-int-day-4.md

 - 1 Dependency for the Action Group that represents the action group
 - a project of type “Process Automation”

-We will import the SAPAEMSO.mtar file.
+We will import the SAPAEMSO_3.1.0.mtar file.
 Select the import option which is highlighted by the red square.
-When prompted, select the SAPAEMSO.mtar file for import.
+When prompted, select the SAPAEMSO_3.1.0.mtar file for import.
 Once it’s successfully imported, you will see 1 project listed as per the screenshot below

 ![SPA BPA Image 11](img/SPA-BPA-11.jpg)